fpinjava/fpinjava/fpinjava-parent/fpinjava-makingjavafunctional-solutions/README.md

 To import the project into intelliJ:

-- Select File > Import project
+- Select **File > Import** project
-- In the Select file or directory to import dialog box, navigate to the directory where you have installed the project and select the fpinjava-parent directory.
+- In the **Select file or directory to import** dialog box, navigate to the directory where you have installed the project and select the `fpinjava-parent` directory.
 - In the import project dialog box, select Gradle and click the Next button.
-- Click the Finish button
+- Click the **Finish** button
-- Find the fpinjava-parent project in the Project pane, right-click and select Open module settings
+- Find the `fpinjava-parent` project in the **Project** pane, right-click and select **Open module settings**.
-- In the Project Structure dialog box, click on Project in the Project setting pane and select 8 - Lambdas, type annotations etc. for the Project language level option.
+- In the **Project Structure** dialog box, click on **Project** in the **Project setting** pane and select **8 - Lambdas, type annotations etc.** for the **Project language level** option.
-- Click OK.
+- Click **OK**.

 # Doing the exercises

-For each chapter, you will find two modules called chaptername-exercises and chaptername-solutions.
-Go to the first exercise, in the src/main/java hierarchy.
-Here, you will find some code with either a comment saying "To be implemented" or method(s) with the implementation replace with a single line throwing a runtime exception.
+For each chapter, you will find two modules called `_chaptername-exercises` and `chaptername-solutions .
+Go to the first exercise, in the `src/main/java` hierarchy.
+Here, you will find some code with either a comment saying "To be implemented" or method(s) with the implementation replaced with a single line throwing a runtime exception.
 Just implement the missing code.

-Note that code is often duplicated from one exercise to the other, so you should not look at teh code for exercise 2 before dowing exercise 1 since it will often cotain the solution to exercise one.
+Note that code is often duplicated from one exercise to the other, so you should not look at the code for exercise 2 before dowing exercise 1 since it will often contain the solution to exercise one.

 # Verifying your answers

-To verify that your solution is working, go to the corresponding unit test, in the src/test/java hierarchy of the same module, right-click on the test class (which as the same name as the exercise class with the "Test" suffix) and select "Run as JUnit test".
+To verify that your solution is working, go to the corresponding unit test, in the `src/test/java` hierarchy of the same module, right-click on the test class (which as the same name as the exercise class with the "Test" suffix) and select **Run as JUnit test**.
 The test should succeed.
 If it doesn't, fix you code and try again.

 # Looking at solutions